argoproj/argo-cd/docs/user-guide/sync-options.md

     argocd.argoproj.io/sync-options: ServerSideApply=true
 ```

-If you want to disable ServerSideApply for a specific resource while it is enabled at the application level,
+If you want to disable ServerSideApply for a specific resource, while it is enabled at the application level,
-the sync-option annotation can be used:
+add the following sync-option annotation in it:

 ```yaml
 metadata: